Sofia Richie’s Braless Yacht Pic Shuts Down Instagram Ahead Of 21st Birthday Tomorrow

 “Scott’s daughter haha,” one fan joked.

 “Hope you start thinking well when you finally turn 21.
-You need to leave Scott tf alone child” came from a fan clearly not digging this couple’s age gap.
+You need to leave Scott tf alone child,” commented a fan who was clearly not digging this couple’s age gap.

-For the most part, though, responses seemed positive.
-Sofia herself may be pumped to turn one year older, but it looks like Instagram is right up there with her.
-The update itself quickly proved popular, racking up over 77,000 likes within just 30 minutes of going live.
-The same time frame brought over 342 fans into the comments section.
+Sofia herself may be pumped to turn one year older, and it looks like Instagram is right up there with her.
+The update itself quickly proved popular, racking up more than 77,000 likes within just 30 minutes of going live.
+The same time frame brought more than 342 fans into the comments section.

-Sofia’s post today even seemed to bring in some celebrity likes: Kylie Jenner, Ashley Tisdale, and The Real Housewives of Beverly Hills star Lisa Rinna all left a like.
+Sofia’s post today also caused certain celebrities to like the upload, including Kylie Jenner, Ashley Tisdale and The Real Housewives of Beverly Hills star Lisa Rinna.

-Fans may have grilled Sofia over her age today, but the same has been seen from the Keeping Up With The Kardashians faces.
-As E Online reports, Kris Jenner herself locked Scott down over his girlfriend, with questions definitely pointing towards her age.
+Fans may have grilled Sofia about her age today, but the same thing has happened on Keeping Up With The Kardashians faces.
+As E Online reports, Kris Jenner herself locked Scott down over his girlfriend, with questions definitely pointing toward her young age.

 “Wait, so how old is she?
 Because I really don’t know.
 Is she Kylie’s age?
 20?”
 Kris asked.

-Scott’s response was somewhat sheepish, with the Talentless founder responding that Sofia was 19.
+Scott’s response was somewhat sheepish, with the Talentless founder responding that Sofia was 19 at the time Kris questioned him.

-Birthday headlines from the Kardashian-Jenner clan have been a big deal of late.
-This month saw makeup mogul Kylie Jenner ring in her 22nd birthday, with a high-profile megayacht trip taking the billionaire around the Mediterranean.
-France and Italy seemed to be Kylie’s chosen destinations, although her party crew brought Sofia into the media lens.
-The model joined Kylie aboard the yacht, with both social media updates and the paparazzi documenting the whole thing.
-More recently, Sofia and Scott have been spotted at luxury Hotel du Cap-Eden-Roc in Antibes, France.
+Recently, days birthday headlines regarding the Kardashian-Jenner clan have been a big deal.

+This month, makeup mogul Kylie Jenner rang in her 22nd birthday with a high-profile megayacht trip taking the billionaire and her guests around the Mediterranean.
+France and Italy.

+Kylie’s party crew put Sofia into the media spotlight.
+The model joined Kylie aboard the yacht, with social media updates and paparazzi photos documenting the whole thing.

+More recently, Sofia and Scott were spotted at luxury Hotel du Cap-Eden-Roc in Antibes, France.

-Sofia’s birthday celebrations are unlikely to come with quite the luxe that Kylie’s 22nd birthday brought, but it can be assumed that this model will be partying in style.
+Sofia’s birthday celebrations are unlikely to come with the luxe that Kylie’s 22nd birthday brought, but it can be assumed that this model will still be partying in style for her 21st birthday.